 The Greater Cedar Rapids Housing & Building Association is proud to continue its mission of supporting local builders, remodelers, subcontractors, and suppliers and once again hold the Spring Parade of Homes.

 Tickets are available at each parade home or Ferguson Bath, Kitchen & Lighting Gallery for $10.
 Or get a discounted ticket at local Casey’s General Stores for $9.
 Children 12 and under FREE.
 A portion of each ticket sold will be donated to a local nonprofit organization, WRAP, the Wheelchair Ramp Accessibility Program.

 Whether this is your first time visiting a parade home or you’ve been on the parade many times, it’s always good to refresh yourself on the basics:

 Several parade homes will be open as usual, offering in-person tours.
 However, with an ongoing supply chain crisis, labor shortages and an incredible housing market, other parade homes will not be open to the public but can be viewed through a virtual tour online.

-In the past, the public has been encouraged to leave their shoes at the door of each Parade home and put on surgical booties so the homes don’t experience too much wear and tear.
-This year, the public will still be encouraged to take off their shoes, but booties may not be provided, so be sure to wear socks because no bare feet will be allowed.
+The public is encouraged to leave their shoes at the door of each parade home so the homes don’t experience too much wear and tear.
+Paper booties may not be provided at all locations, so be sure to wear socks because no bare feet will be allowed.